Daniel6/focs-assignments/day15/day15.md

 ### 5.

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)
+None of the three-internal-node trees are almost balanced.
+Tree #1 in part #2 is balanced under the assumption that all T structures are of equal dpeth.
+The rest are unbalanced.

 ## IV.
 Maintaining balance